Blog: 100% Carbon Neutral Gas

 Utility companies who want to know more can contact James on +44 (0)1865 591000.

-Business or individuals who want to take responsibility for carbon emissions from their energy use – can use ClimateCare’s online calculator to measure and offset emissions today.
+Business or individuals who want to take responsibility for carbon emissions from their energy use – can use ClimateCare’s online carbon footprint calculator to measure and offset emissions today.

 James works with new clients to implement high-impact ClimateCare programmes.
 He has been leading our work with energy suppliers and together with his team have developed high impact emissions solutions for big six, challenger, and boutique suppliers within the UK and in Europe – collectively compensating for approximately 1% of the UK’s emissions.